AnaHill/AnaHill.github.io/academic.md

 ---
 # 👨‍🔬 Welcome to My Academic Portfolio

 Here, I showcase my **lifelong journey in science**, driven by *curiosity, continuous learning, and a deep passion for data*.
-I bring together a **strong academic background** with hands-on expertise in **data analysis, machine learning, and data engineering**—a true *data nerd* 🤓 at heart!
+I bring together a **strong academic background** with hands-on expertise in both **data analysis and data engineering** — a true *data nerd* 🤓 at my ❤️!

 🔍 **Want to see what I do daily?**
 To learn more about my **current role as a Data Engineer** at [**Solita**](https://www.solita.fi/ "www.solita.fi"), check out [<span style="color:green">**👉🛠️ My Work Portfolio 🤓👈**</span>]({{ "/work.html" | relative_url }} "my work portfolio")